lucasrcosta1/PatternProject/README.md

 # Pattern Project
-Implemented 10 different types of Pattern Project:
+Implemented 10 different types of Pattern Project in a battle game:
   - Strategy
   - State
   - Observer